gardinermichael/Facebook-Dashboard/README.md

 * [Reddit API](https://www.reddit.com/dev/api/)
   * For the purposes of this dashboard, is mainly used to retrieve a subreddit's top posts within a certain time range.
 Does allow a generous amount of information to be retrieved from Reddit.
 * [News API](https://newsapi.org/)
-  * Service handles scraping and outputting data about news stories from [thousands of publications](https://newsapi.org/sources).
+  * Service handles scraping and outputting data about news stories from [dozens of publications](https://newsapi.org/sources).
 Paid API service for any commercial entity, but free for developmental and non-commercial use.
+Recent capabilities added in API Version 2 greatly expanded the service's value, including finding the top stories for certain categories (i.e. business) or topic (i.e. Apple).

 <h3>Features</h3>

 * facebookGenerator